mortenta/eBlog/README.md

+## This project is not yet finish, DON'T DOWNLOAD IT YET.

 EmbedBlog is a LAMP based blog module that can be embedded with PHP on your site.
 It is based on the blog codebase used on www.itefy.com/blog/

-The default path to the blog is www.yourdomain.com/blog/, but this can be reconfigured if needed.

 ## Installation